adityaprashar01/CaliX/README.md

 - parents want structured alternatives but lack time and guidance
 - schools need easier wellness participation formats
 - bodyweight fitness is accessible, low-friction, and easy to repeat
+- AI is now good enough to read mood from a child's natural language — but no one has built the product around it
+- India's child wellness market has no category leader, no trusted default, and no product that combines physical and emotional health for families

 ## Who this is for